 Again, do your best to remove all of the hydrogen peroxides.
 Run them under water for a while as your clean them.
 Make sure no residue is left behind because it can be harsh on your enamel and the aligners, too.

 Apple Cider Vinegar Wash

 Those who prefer to use something a little more natural can use unfiltered apple cider vinegar to create a mixture of half vinegar and half water.
 You want to do the same thing you did with the hydrogen peroxide solution, and rinse your aligners for 20 minutes.

 Of course, it is important that you rinse the vinegar off before placing the device back in your mouth.
 Those who do get a hint of the vinegar should relax because it is temporary.
 You can also go the extra mile, and add a little baking soda to the mixture for added cleaning power.
 The baking soda helps lift residue that might be stuck on the aligners, making it easier to clean off.

-These are just some of the ways your aligners can be cleaned.
+These are just some of the ways you can clean your Invisalign aligners.
 Of course, there are other ways to do this, and you can talk to your orthodontic specialist about additional tips to ensure that your aligners are as clean as they should be.
-You are also encouraged to call Dr. Gluck or his team of orthodontists to help clarify any questions you have about your aligners because it is always better to be safe than sorry.
+You are also encouraged to call Dr. Gluck or his team to help clarify any questions you have about your aligners because it is always better to be safe than sorry.
 You can contact us here or use the phone number below.

 2125 Blakemore Avenue